-Modern electronics are ubiquitous in consumer, industrial, automotive, medical, commercial, and military applications.
-The percentage of electronics in traditionally mechanical systems, such as automobiles, has steadily increased to more than 30% and is expected to increase further.
+Electronic systems are ubiquitous in today’s consumer, industrial, automotive, medical, commercial, and military devices.
+The percentage of electronics in even traditionally mechanical systems, such as automobiles, has steadily increased to more than 30% and is expected to increase further.
 This trend of ‘electronification’ of society, coupled with the availability of inexpensive but powerful embedded systems, opens up a huge valley of opportunities for well-trained electronic engineers and entrepreneurs.

 - Power and Energy Systems

 Ready availability of electrical power at a reasonable price is essential for the economic development of a country.
-In order to come out of the current energy crisis, Pakistan needs to launch more power generation projects, upgrade its transmission network, and modernize the distribution system in order to reduce distribution losses.
-All this will be done by electrical engineers who specialize in power systems.
+In order to come out of the current energy crisis, Pakistan needs thoughtful electrical engineers with technical expertise in the area of energy systems (power generation, transmission, and distribution), and the contextual awareness to develop the best possible solution to our crisis.

 Cellular mobile phone networks, satellite and fiber-optics communication systems, and global positioning systems are playing a fundamental role in increasing the quality of life and improving the efficiency of the service sector.
 A well-knit telecommunications infrastructure is essential for the economic development of a country.
 In Pakistan we are witnessing the introduction of 4G LTE and 5G cellular phone systems, proliferation of data networks, and a shift towards electronically facilitated services by both the public and private sector.
 Telecommunications thrust is intended to sustain the positive growth in this industry by providing adequately trained technical managers, leaders, and entrepreneurs.

 4-Year Academic Journey

 The students of EE Major are required to complete a minimum of 43 courses and 134 credit-hours over their 4-year journey (8 semesters).
 A set of recommended courses (semester-wise) fall under the following course categories: